hanabi/hanabi.github.io/Reference.md

   * Alice clues Donald about a 4.
   * Bob blind-plays the red 1.
   * Cathy discards.
-  * This **cannot** be a *Bluff*, because there are no one-away from playable 4's.
+  * This **cannot** be a *Bluff*, because there are no *one-away-from-playable* 4's.
 So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
   * Donald does not see any other red cards in Bob's hand.
 So Donald should think that he has the red 4, because that would match the blind-play of a red 1.
 Subsequently, Donald must have red 2 on his *Finesse Position* and red 3 on his *Second Finesse Position*.

 ### Bluffs Through Already-Clued Cards